Understanding Jobs and Workflows¶

 - Failed: Job encountered an error

-- Interrupted: Job was paused for a higher priority task (automatically resumes)
+- Paused: Job was manually paused or interrupted for a higher priority task

 Priority Best Practices¶